-When using M- or X-Series board and connector boxes, the recording mode must be set on program startup to either Differential, Non-Referenced Single-Ended (NRSE) or Referenced Single-Ended (RSE) as described in Section 2.8.
+When using M- or X-Series board and connector boxes, the recording mode must be set on program startup to either Differential, Non-Referenced Single-Ended (NRSE) or Referenced Single-Ended (RSE) as described in Section 2.7.
 For certain boxes, such as the BNC-2110 and the BNC-2120, the preferred recording mode (Differential in these cases) is already chosen.
-For other connector boxes such as the BNC-2090A or the CA-1000 connector box with All Pins Available, you can choose Differential, NRSE or RSE.
-If you wash to use the BNC-2110 or BNC-2120 in NRSE or RSE mode, choose the 'Connector box with All Pins Available'.
+For other connector boxes such as the BNC-2090A or the CA-1000 connector box with All Pins Available, you can choose the 'Connector box with All Pins Available'.